 The Charter includes information on the procedures for selection and appointment of the external auditor of Crown and for the rotation of external audit engagement partners.
-This year will mark the fifth anniversary of the appointment of Crown's audit partner.
-A new audit partner will be appointed from financial year 2013.
+Last year marked the fifth anniversary of the appointment of Crown's audit partner and accordingly, a new audit partner has been appointed commencing financial year 2013.